PaulaYaniz/Project-1/Project1.md

 After this basic introducitons I am going to explain a bit more the algorithm.
 The user will input in the keyboard and will receive output in the monitor screen.

 ```
 #Example of how the labyrinth could look like.
-The user cannot see this.

   0123456789
 0 ##########